Iamniravraval/Iamniravraval/README.md

 - 👋 Hi, I’m @Iamniravraval
 - 👀 I’m interested in Web Developer
-- 🌱 I’m currently learning Full stack Development
+- 🌱 I’m currently learning Python Developing.
 - 💞️ I’m looking to collaborate on Projects.
 - 📫 How to reach me Email Or DM.